American 19-20th Century Landscape Painting

 Capturing the Light: Landscapes of Maurice Braun, an exhibit held September 13, 2013 - February 16, 2014 at the San Diego Historical Society Museum.
 Includes essay.
 Accessed April, 2015.

 A Changing Landscape: From the City to the Countryside, (Ron Donoughe and Kevin Kutz) (May 2009), from Southern Alleghenies Museum of Art, via its online catalogs page.
 Accessed August, 2015.

 Charles E. Heaney: Memory, Imagination, and Place, an exhibit held January 22 - March 19, 2005 at the Hallie Ford Museum of Art at Willamette University.
 Includes News Release and Educator Resources.
 Accessed January, 2015.

 Charles Reiffel: An American Post-Impressionist, an exhibit held November 10, 2012 to March 31, 2013 at the San Diego Historical Society Museum.
 Includes press coverage.
 Accessed April, 2015.

-The Chicago Humanities Festival presents a Terra Foundation for American Art lecture series with art history slideshows online including Nature's History: American "Landscape Art and Environmental Thinking," November 7, 2010, by Angela Miller, art and cultural historian at Washington University.
+The Chicago Humanities Festival presents a Terra Foundation for American Art lecture series with art history slideshows online including "Nature's History: American Landscape Art and Environmental Thinking," November 7, 2010, by Angela Miller, art and cultural historian at Washington University.
 [Link found to be expired as of 2015 audit.
 TFAO is saving the citation for use by researchers.]

 Constance Fowler: Tradition and Transition, an exhibit held May 11 - July 21, 2013 at the Hallie Ford Museum of Art at Willamette University.
-Includes video introduction Accessed January, 2015.
+Includes video introduction.
+Accessed January, 2015.